 Once the mixture has finished the process, the mixture is laid out on the cloth and pressed to release the liquid.
 The liquid is then pasteurized to kill any bacteria.
 However, some traditional soy sauces are not pasteurized on purpose.

 Once it has been pasteurized, the soy sauce is then bottled.
 High-quality soy sauce will only use natural fermentation.
-The soy sauce that uses natural fermentation will usually say “naturally brewed.”
+The soy sauce that uses natural fermentation usually says “naturally brewed.”
 If you want a naturally fermented soy sauce, look for the “naturally brewed” words on the label.

 The Chemical Process To Make Soy Sauce

 Chemical production of soy sauce is another method used to produce soy sauce.
-The chemical production process is much faster and cheaper to produce than the traditional method.
+The chemical production process is much faster and cheaper than the traditional method.

 As the chemical process is not fermented as the traditional method of soy production, the end product is not as tasty, nor does it have the rich soy sauce smell as the soy sauce produced with the traditional method.

-Because of this, many times, extra flavor, color, and salt are added to the chemical soy sauce.
+Because of this, extra flavor, color, and salt are often added to the chemical soy sauce.
 Also, the chemical process produces some undesirable such as carcinogens that are not present in the traditional brewed soy sauce method.

 In Japan, the soy sauce that is Chemically produced is not even allowed to be labeled and sold as soy sauce.
 But sometimes, the traditional and chemical soy sauce is mixed to help to lower the soy sauce production costs.

-Soy sauce is a natural condiment that has been used for thousands of years.
+Soy sauce is a natural condiment used for thousands of years.
 Most countries in Asia have been making soy sauce the same way for thousands of years.
 Soy sauce is one of the condiments that continues to withstand the test of time.